If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 GameCube

-The GameCube version similarly contains leftover data from an SDK, more specifically, an entire folder labeled "carddemo".
+The GameCube version similarly has leftover data from an SDK, more specifically, an entire folder labeled "carddemo".
 Normally used for an application designed to test saving and loading data from a GameCube Memory Card.

 Curiously, the Heiho (the Japanese name of Shy Guy) and Yoshi .tpls appear to use sprites ripped directly from Yoshi Sample.